joshbuhler/ProtoTest/README.md

 # ProtoTest

 Small project that illustrates a build issue encountered when moving from Xcode 10.1 to Xcode 10.2.
 Our project was using Swift 4.2.
-This is just a smaller project that isolates and illustrates the issue we rean into.
+This is just a smaller project that isolates and illustrates the issue we ran into.

 We found that when using protocol composition, in combination with generics, we would get the following build errors: